 Help others: Click Here to send review or send us your review to reviews@threebestrated.com.
 Negative and positive review will be used for rating.
 Make a difference.

-Riverfront Park was opened in 1983 for recreational use on the site where the historic Columbia waterworks were located.
+Riverfront Park is a popular hiking trail in Columbia, South Carolina.
+This park was opened in 1983 for recreational use on the site where the historic Columbia waterworks were located.
 The park spans over 140 acres.
-This was also the site of the world's first electrically operated textile mill, and the state's oldest hydroelectric plant is still operational.
+This park was also the site of the world's first electrically operated textile mill, and the state's oldest hydroelectric plant is still operational.
 Riverfront Park spans 140 acres.
-The park, which is located directly west of Huger Street and divides the Historic Columbia Canal and the Congaree River, is roughly 167 acres in size.
-A popular jogging/walking track goes two and a half miles along the linear park and provides beautiful river views.
-There is also a lovely brick amphitheater and a self-guided trek through the historic components of the water plant.
-The park is equipped to host smaller performances.
-Riverfront Park has an exercise station at the entrance and lots of benches scattered along the path.
+The park, located directly west of Huger Street and divides the Historic Columbia Canal and the Congaree River, is roughly 167 acres in size.
+A scenic 2.5-mile jogging/walking track runs through a linear park, offering beautiful river views.
+Visitors can enjoy a brick amphitheater and a self-guided tour of the historic water plant.
+The entrance to Riverfront Park features an exercise station, and several benches along the path.
+The park is also equipped to host smaller performances.

 Specialty: